 eToro is the best social trading platform because of the range of services on offer.
 You can trade traditional assets like stocks and forex, along with cryptocurrencies, indices, and ETFs.
 The interface is extremely easy to use and you can find a social trading network on the ‘Discover’ tab.

-With eToro’s ‘CopyTrader’ feature you can track the performance of top traders on the platform, see their stats, and follow their trades.
+As a leading copy-trading platform, eToro’s ‘CopyTrader’ feature allows users to track the performance of top traders on the platform, see their stats, and follow their trades.
 The best traders explain why they make each move and are given a rating based on their success rate.

 - Easy to find a trader’s track record